vsanjeevi/SealDev/README.md

 3) Displays the decrypted ciphertext value to standard output stream
 4) Deletes all the /tmp files generated

-How to run and generate executables
+How to run and generate executables for

 Place the sealkeygen.cpp, sealencrypt.cpp, sealcompute.cpp and sealdecrypt.cpp, CMakeLists.txt files in /SEAL/native/examples/ Directory.